Rodu/av4vnstat/README.md

 The application allows to visualize the data collected by vnstat, network traffic information tool, using the [Highcharts](http://www.highcharts.com) Javascript library.

+At the moment the code is in a working but transitional state.
+A better implementation would be needed for loading data from an external source.

-[AngularJS](http://angularjs.org) is being introduced to manage the interaction with the application.
+[AngularJS](http://angularjs.org) has been introduced to manage the interaction with the application elements more as a prototype implementation.

 Vnstat can be used on a Linux machine to register the amount of traffic in download and upload for a specific network interface card.